TechSansar.com

 superman qazwsx michael football 123456789

-Password princess rockyou rockon [email protected]
+Password princess rockyou rockon p@ssw0rd

 Even though your password is a combination of characters, and numbers, and special characters, it still might be in red zone as listed in table above.
 Hackers have started to crack your password by substituting O for 0, a for @ and so on.
 We have listed here our best practices for creating good passwords – maybe not the best passwords.